 There are a number of ways to avoid the risks of developing a gambling problem.
-See below for ideas on how you can take steps to reduce the risk.
+Here are some ideas on how you can take steps to reduce the risk: